chrisjin/MedicalTile/README.md

 * Download DCMTK3.6 from [DCMTK](http://dicom.offis.de/dcmtk.php.en)

 ####Second, add 3rd pary libraries and compile.
-I use Visual studio 2010 to compile this project, have never tried any other version of Visual Studio.<br>
+* Visual studio 2010 is suggested.<br>
-Install Qt add-in for visual studio.
+* Install Qt add-in for visual studio.
 You can find it in the downloaded Qt package.<br>
-Add headers and libraries to visual studio.<br>
+* Add headers and libraries to visual studio.<br>
-Then, open the sln file in your visual studio and click build!<br>
+* Then, open the sln file in your visual studio and click build!<br>